Industrial Automation

 • Manufacturing

-You may earn a Certificate of Achievement and an Associate's Degree in on the path to earning the Bachelor of Science Degree in Industrial Automation.
+Students can earn a Certificate of Achievement and an Associate Degree on the path to completing the Bachelor of Science in Industrial Automation.

 What is Industrial Automation?